fraterrisus/walkthroughs/dragon-wars/index.md

 I'm fairly completionist, but when I start with a fresh party I always seem to finish the game at 12th or 13th level.
 That means you can expect to gain around 30 CP over the course of the game beyond what you start with, including the +5 Irkalla bonus.
 See the previous sections for more details on my suggested improvement paths for your PCs.

 One final note: there are a handful of places where you can earn an experience reward for hitting certain story beats.
-But the handler that converts experience into AP only runs at the end of a battle, so if the reward puts you over the threshold for the next level, you won't find out until your next combat *ends*.
+But the handler that converts experience into CP only runs at the end of a battle, so if the reward puts you over the threshold for the next level, you won't find out until your next combat *ends*.
 This sometimes results in hilarious situations, like you run away from a combat without landing a blow and half your party goes up a level.

 ## Combat and General Information